JackSzwergold/Writing/memories/Going to See the Shaggy DA in Times Square in the 1970s with My Dad.md

 By Jack Szwergold

 I really liked reading the Sunday newspaper in the 1970s.
-And by “reading” I mean “flipping through” and by “Sunday newspaper” I mean *The New York Daily News*.
+And by “reading” I mean “flipping through.”
+And by “Sunday newspaper” I mean *The New York Daily News*. *The Daily News* was the only newspaper in our home back in the 1970s.

-*The Daily News* was the only newspaper in my home back in the 1970s.
-At least it was the only newspaper on most days my dad could get it; on those rare days it was sold out my dad would grab a copy of *The New York Post*; but that is neither here nor there.
+At least it was the only newspaper on the days my dad could get it.
+On those rare days my dad decided to buy it later in the day—and by then it was sold out—he would just grab a copy of *The New York Post* as a stop-gap measure… But none of that is neither here nor there.

 On Sundays in my parent’s home it was the Sunday *Daily News* and not much else.